vizv/cloudflare-email/README.md

 ### Sending to Multiple Recipients

-You may also send to multiple recipients by passing an array of emails, or an array of objects with `email` and `name` properties.
+You may also send to multiple recipients by passing an array of emails, or an array of objects with `address` and `name` properties.

 ```json
 {